frjo/hugo-theme-zen/README.md

 2. Remove your projects `_colors.scss`, take note of the colours you have changed.
 3. Override colours and other css variables in projects `_custom.scss`.
 4. Update/remove/convert variables you overridden in projects `_extra.scss` so they match changes in themes `_variables.scss` and `_sass_variables.scss`.
+5. If you have overriden templates you will need to use the new template strucure in your root layout directory.

 ## Version 4.x